felgaceltica/portals-server/README.md

 This server is used as a main server for all my islands.

+**Need a custom server but don't know how to code and/or can't afford it?**
+Feel free to reach out to me, I would be happy to add a room for you on my server!

 ## Currently Supported Islands

 ### Project Dignity's Island